Understanding the Geography and Role of Crisis Pregnancy Centers in Maternal Health Care Deserts in Rural Pennsylvania

 Description

-Through this project, we aim to identify communities in Pennsylvania where crisis pregnancy centers are available in the local service landscape while comprehensive maternal health services are inadequate.
-We also aim to better understand the actions of crisis pregnancy centers when a client presents with a desired pregnancy, with a specific focus on people experiencing identified drivers of maternal morbidity.
+Through this project, we aimed to identify communities in Pennsylvania where crisis pregnancy centers are available in the local service landscape while comprehensive maternal health services are inadequate.
+We also aimed to better understand the actions of crisis pregnancy centers when a client presents with a desired pregnancy, with a specific focus on people experiencing identified drivers of maternal morbidity.

-We plan to utilize an exploratory mixed-method design to identify the geographic and demographic characteristics of the communities served by crisis pregnancy centers but underserved by comprehensive maternal health care.
-Additionally, we will interview crisis pregnancy center administrators regarding how they approach supporting people who are pregnant and experience higher social risk.
+Our team utilized an exploratory mixed-method design to identify the geographic and demographic characteristics of the communities served by crisis pregnancy centers but underserved by comprehensive maternal health care.

 Next Steps